Bhavani-Bolloju/Weather-App/README.md

 ## What is it about?

 *A fully responsive Weather App created using Openweather api to render current,daily and hourly weather details* <br/>
-*Created using React js, tailwind, custom hooks to fetch data from API.*
+*Created using React js, tailwind, RTK Query to fetch data from API.*

 ## Project (Screen-shorts)